-Electrofishing - Electrofishing is a common method used in monitoring steelhead populations (e.g., Mill and Deer creeks, and Feather, American, Mokelumne, Stanislaus, and Merced rivers).
+- Electrofishing Electrofishing is a common method used in monitoring steelhead populations (e.g., Mill and Deer creeks, and Feather, American, Mokelumne, Stanislaus, and Merced rivers).
 Raft mounted electrofishing vessels will be used to stun and capture fish species in areas potentially inhabited by Central Valley steelhead.
-Sampling frequency will be continuous for two weeks in the months of January, February, and March.
+Sampling frequency will be monthly from January - March.
 Capture of resident fishes multiple times is anticipated, thus monthly sampling is important to ensure fish recovery from sampling and handling stress between captures.
-Electrofishing methods follow National Marine Fishery Service guidelines for sampling waters with anadromous fish.

-- 2. Fyke traps with wing walls Fyke nets with wing walls and traps will be used to sample upstream migrating Central Valley steelhead.
+Electrofishing methods follow National Marine Fisheries Service guidelines for sampling waters with anadromous fish. - 2.
+Fyke traps with wing walls Fyke nets with wing walls and traps will be used to sample upstream migrating Central Valley steelhead.
 Fyke nets have long been used to capture migrating fish to monitor their yearly changes and abundances.
 These nets are funnel-shaped nets that are held open by hoops and have been constructed specifically for capturing steelhead without inadvertently gilling or injuring fish.
 Fyke nets will be checked at least once a day.
 Fluorescent flagging, orange buoys, and flashing amber caution lights will alert recreationists and other river-users to the nets.
 The wing walls will span only three-fourths of the river width so ample boat passage is available.
-Nets will be held in place with anchored t-posts and will be deployed in sampling locations (i.e., upstream of the Hills Ferry Barrier location, the mouths of Mud, Slough, Salt Slough, Newman Wasteway, and downstream of Bear Creek near HWY 165 bridge).
-Fyke nets will be deployed at sampling locations until March 15, 2013. - 3.
+Nets will be held in place with anchored t-posts and will be deployed in sampling locations (i.e., upstream of the Hills Ferry Barrier location, Mud Slough, Salt Slough, Newman Wasteway, and upstream of the Highway 165 bridge).
+Fyke nets will be deployed at sampling locations until March 15, 2014. - 3.
 Steelhead-specific trammel nets Trammel nets are most common as stationary gear to block off channels with low velocities or no flows.
 However, they can also be used to drift in short durations (e.g., 20 minutes) in moving water currents.
 For this study, short duration drifting of trammel nets will be deployed as well as stationary sets.
 Short fishing durations prevent fish from being severely entangled and lessen the chance of harm.
 Trammel nets are advantageous and relatively efficient in turbid waters.
 The nets consist of three parallel vertical layers of netting; the inner net has a very small mesh size, while the outer nets have mesh size large enough for fish to pass.
 The larger and smaller mesh size nets form a pocket when fish try to swim through.
 Colored floats will be attached to the head rope so boaters and other recreationists can be alerted to the nets and avoid entangling themselves, their boats, and/or their fishing gear.
 To ensure safety of steelhead, fisheries biologists tending the nets will follow at a close distance to observe, reduce risk of entanglement, and retrieve nets in short time intervals.
-Trammel net sampling will be used during adult steelhead migration from January through March.
+Trammel net sampling will be used during adult steelhead migration from January March.

 Fish Handling and Relocation - In the event that Central Valley steelhead are captured during monitoring activities, fish will be recorded, measured, sexed (if possible), sampled for scales and tissues, and checked for injuries and presence of tags.
-Fish will be floy-tagged with a unique identification number to document any recaptures that may occur in the study area.
+Fish will be Floy-tagged with a unique identification number to document any recaptures that may occur in the study area.
 Captured steelhead will be transported downstream of the mouth of the Merced River in a 150-gallon fish transport tank.
-Transported steelhead will be acclimated in the transport tank to receiving water temperature and water quality at the predetermined release location before release.
+Transported steelhead will be acclimated in the transport tank to the water temperature and water quality at the predetermined release location before release.

-When: January 7 - March 15, 2013.
+When: January 6 - March 15, 2014.
 Steelhead monitoring activities will occur for two continuous weeks each of the three months in Reaches 4 and 5 of the Restoration Area.